the center of the modern Chickahominy community is in a rural area of Charles City County

 Source: Google Maps

 The Chickahominy were independent of Powhatan's paramount chiefdom in 1607.
-He appointed the werowance who governed each of the surrounding tribes, including the Paspahegh who lived at the mouth of the Chickahominy River, but Powhatan had no role in selecting the eight elders ("mungai") who governed the Chickahominy.
+He appointed the werowance who governed each of the surrounding tribes, including the Paspahegh who lived at the mouth of the Chickahominy River, but Powhatan had no role in selecting the elders ("mungai") who governed the Chickahominy.
 Powhatan chose to expand his territory to the east, conquering the Kecoughtan and Chesapeakes, while accepting the independence of the Chickahominy in the center of Tsenacommacah.1

 There were approximately 1,500 Chickahominy when the English arrived.
 Like others in the Woodland Period, they relied upon farming for food in the summer and fall, and depended upon hunting, fishing, and gathering for a portion of the year.
 "Chickahominy" supposedly means "People of the Coarse Pounded Corn."2